-Guide to Reduce the ESP32 Power Consumption by 95%
+Reduce the ESP32 Power Consumption in 3 Simple Steps

-In this article I will show you how to reduce the power consumption of your ESP32 board by more than 95%.
+In this tutorial I show you how to reduce the power consumption for a whole ESP32 based board up to -99.98%.

 The steps to reduce the power consumption are shown in the following table of content.